-2022 has brought a multiyear run of strong equity market performance to a screeching halt.
+2022 brought a multiyear run of strong equity market performance to a screeching halt.
 After annualizing at 26% for the three years ending Dec.
-31, 2021, the S&P 500 entered a bear market this year.
-Compounding the damage, fixed-income returns have been upended by spiking interest rates and soaring inflation.
+31, 2021, the S&P 500 declined 18% last year.
+Compounding the damage, fixed-income returns were upended by spiking interest rates and soaring inflation.

 Against this backdrop, investment committees are wrestling with the prospect of a lower-returning, more volatile long-term outlook for public markets.
 What are foundations and nonprofits to do?
 For many, the answer is to continue diversifying into private-market alternatives.